-All features that are documented in the Arm Compiler 6 documentation are product features, except where explicitly stated.
+All features that are documented in the Arm Compiler for Embedded FuSa 6 documentation are product features, except where explicitly stated.
 The limitations of non-product features are explicitly stated.

 Product features

 Product features are suitable for use in a production environment.
 The functionality is well-tested, and is expected to be stable across feature and update releases.